codevonnie/datarepproject/README.md

 - **LAT**: the latitude co-ordinates of the space.
 - **LONG**: the longtitude co-ordinates of the space.

-## List of spaces in a given street
+#### List of spaces in a given street
-You can get a list of spaces located in a given year using the GET method at the following URL:
+You can get a list of spaces located in a given street using the GET method at the following URL:
 *http://spacessapi.com/roadname/[roadname]*
 where you replace [roadname] with the required road name.
 For example, the URL: